tin6150/inet-dev-class/rest/django_tutorial.rst

 -----------------------------------

 django-admin startproject tutorial .    # note tailing dot

-## cd tutorial
+## cd tutorial    # wsvincent.com didn't cd ...

-python manage.py startapp snippets
+python manage.py startapp snippets   # thus this was created in the same level as the tutorial project

+created snippets/model.py

+but
+python manage.py makemigrations snippets fails in bofh, even when vent python default to py3

+what's going on??